denismoulin/denismoulin/_posts/2017-02-10-dixie-website-02.md

 link: https://denismoulin.com/h/dixie/2017
 ---

-Second iteration at Dixie marketing website.
-I lead the design and rethinking of the storyline.
+Second iteration of Dixie’s marketing website.
+I led the design and rethinking of the storyline.
 In addition to that I built the website supported by webflow technology and directed illustration work.

 #### External link